Quickly create your Colorado Health Care Directive and Living Will

 - Signature: You must sign the document or direct someone to sign it for you.
 If someone signs the document on your behalf, this person does not qualify as a witness.

 There are restrictions under Colorado law on who may sign on your behalf and who may witness your document.
-In general, you may not choose your health care providers, their employees, your heirs, or your creditors to witness or sign your health care directive and living will on your behalf.
+In general, you may not choose your health care providers, their employees, your heirs, or your creditors to witness or sign your living will on your behalf.
 Instead, you may need to reach out to friends, acquaintances, or neighbors who do not stand to inherit from you.

 Your health care agent’s duty is to make medical decisions for you in the event that you ever become unable to make them for yourself.
 They then have the same ability to make treatment choices and to access your medical records as you would have.
 They are legally required to make these choices in accordance with their understanding of your treatment preferences.
 If there are specific areas where you would like to limit your agent’s decision-making powers, you can do so through your power of attorney document.